RyukungG/Integration-of-MPTCP-and-SRv6/README.md

     ```

 ## Run the application
-Go to the repository directory and you can run these file:
+Go to the repository directory, create Log directory for collect log file and you can run these file:
 - ```main.py```: This file for run the mininet of small-scale topology that allows for easy controlled, and detailed analysis.
     - You can config you own topology here